brattbikebus/brattbikebus/site/index.md

 Welcome to the Brattleboro Bike Bus!

-We are just getting started, so WOWZER, you should reach out if you are excited about bikes and live in the Brattleboro, VT area!
+We are just getting started -- you should reach out if you are excited about bikes and live in the Brattleboro, VT area!

 ## Contributing Content